-When we started our RV adventures, we had to come up with some lightweight plastic organization and storage solutions that kept our belongings tidy, dry and stowed in our fifth wheel.
-But, we were met with a few challenges; odd cabinet sizes and not having enough of them.
-In addition, we had to take into consideration of weight and movement while in transit.
-So we came up with better ideas to store our stuff…
+When we started our RV adventures, we had to come up with some lightweight plastic storage solutions that keep our stuff stashed and belongings organized.
+But, we were met with a few challenges that we weren’t quite expecting.

 Medicine Cabinet Storage

 In our fifth wheel, we had a corner sink unit with overhead medicine cabinet.
 But, because it’s a corner unit, drawers wouldn’t have worked.
 Nonetheless, I still needed to come up with a viable storage solution that we could keep our supplements and other health aids within easy reach.